ansible-collections/amazon.aws/docs/docsite/rst/aws_ec2_guide.rst

 Dynamic Inventory Plugin
 ========================

-A dynamic inventory plugin allow users to point at data sources to compile the inventory of hosts that Ansible uses to target tasks, either via the ``-i /path/to/file`` and/or ``-i 'host1, host2'`` command line parameters or from other configuration sources.
+A dynamic inventory plugin allows users to point at data sources to compile the inventory of hosts that Ansible uses to target tasks, either via the ``-i /path/to/file`` and/or ``-i 'host1, host2'`` command line parameters or from other configuration sources.

 When using Ansible with AWS, inventory file maintenance will be a hectic task as AWS frequently changes IPs, autoscaling instances, and more.
 Once your AWS EC2 hosts are spun up, you'll probably want to talk to them again.